 According to the American Dental Association (ADA), individuals are supposed to start seeing a dentist as soon as they turn one year old or develop their first tooth.
-Early preventive oral care is seen as the best way to preserve optimal oral health and wellness, which is why it is important to seek out a pediatric dentistry.
+Early preventive oral care is seen as the best way to preserve optimal oral health and wellness, which is why it is important to seek out pediatric dentistry.

 Pediatric or children’s dentistry is exactly what it sounds like: Specialized oral healthcare designed to address the unique needs of children, or individuals who have not reached puberty.
-A pediatric dentist is a medical specialist who underwent additional training to better address those needs of children to ensure optimal oral health.
+A pediatric dentist is a medical specialist who underwent additional training to better address the needs of children to ensure optimal oral health.

 However, why is it so important to seek a specialist?
 Why is children’s dentistry significant?
 And what does a children’s dentist actually do?